 - ms-Exch-EPI-May-Impersonate – This right is applied on either a user-by-user basis for each of the users that require impersonation to be enabled, or it can be applied on a mailbox database.

-Single CAS - The first step is to make sure we have the right setting for the Client Access Server.
-To set the Impersonation permission on your Client Access Server, log on to physical Server machine, and launch the Exchange Management Shell.
 At the command line, type the following command (replacing CAS-Server-Name with your own CAS server name and Service-Account with the name of your own Service Account):

 Add-ADPermission -Identity (Get-ExchangeServer -Identity CAS-Server-Name).DistinguishedName -User (Get-User -Identity "Service-Account").Identity -extendedRight ms-Exch-EPI-Impersonation